khadas/khadas_docs/source/edge/HowtoBootIntoUpgradeMode.md

 4. For Linux, execute `sudo reboot loader`.
 For Android, execute `su` and `reboot loader`.
 The system will reboot and enter Upgrade Mode.
 You will see the sys-led turn ON when you've entered Upgrade Mode (Loader Mode).

 ### TST Mode (Recommended)
-1. Power on Edge.
+1. Power-on Edge.
 2. Quickly press the `Function` key 3 times in 2 seconds, then release the key.
 3. You will see the Power-LED (Blue) blink for about 3 seconds.
 After the Power-LED (Blue) turns OFF, this indicates that the board is in Upgrade Mode (Maskrom Mode).

 ### MRegister Mode(Maskrom Mode)
-1. Power on Edge.
+1. Power-on Edge.
 2. Use a tweezer to short-circuit the two pads of `M` register, then without releasing...
 3. Short press the `Reset` key and release it to boot into Upgrade Mode (Maskrom Mode).